akka/akka/akka-docs/src/main/paradox/stream/operators/RetryFlow/withBackoffAndContext.md

 @@@ note

-This API was added in Akka 2.6.0 and may be changed in further patch releases.
+This API was added in Akka 2.6.0 and @ref:[may be changed](../../../common/may-change.md) in further patch releases.

 @@@